Long-term Care Insurance FAQ

 Q6: Do I have to build up my Benefits Bank balance before long-term care benefits are paid for a claim?

 A6: No, you don’t need to build up your Benefits Bank balance first.
 You will have coverage available from the time your policy is issued.
 You would begin to receive benefits after a licensed healthcare practitioner certifies you are unable to perform 2 of 6 activities of daily living or you have a severe cognitive impairment.
-But first you must also satisfy the one- time, 90-day elimination period (the waiting period from the time your care begins until the time the long-term care insurance policy begins paying for your care).
+But first you must also satisfy the one-time, 90-day waiting period.
+The waiting period is the time from when your care begins until the time the long-term care insurance policy begins paying for your care.

 Q7: Does coverage apply for individuals living internationally?